box8engineering/box8engineering.github.io/_posts/2020-01-16-Demystifying-Modern-Frontend-Jargon.markdown

 categories: jekyll update
 author: Ananya Neogi
 permalink: ananya-neogi/demystifying-modern-frontend-jargon/
+description: The world of frontend programming is full of confusing jargons and we see a lot these terms getting thrown around.
+This is my small attempt to break down some of these terms or concepts into simpler terms with very limited to no code examples.
 ---

 The world of frontend programming is full of confusing jargons and we see a lot these terms getting thrown around.
 This is my small attempt to break down some of these terms or concepts into simpler terms with very limited to no code examples.